 What are Some of the Revitalization Projects Happening in Pueblo?

 Watertower Place is a great example of a successful revitalization project.
 It’s a historic building that was originally the first meat packing plant west of the Mississippi river.
-It survived a big flood 100 years ago and has a lot of great history.
-The owner acquired the building three years ago, and now it’s a facility that promotes a great culture of collaboration, prosperity, and positive thinking.
+It survived a big flood 100 years ago and has a lot of interesting history.
+The current owner acquired the building three years ago.
+Now, the facility promotes a culture of collaboration, prosperity, and positive thinking.

 The Holmes Hardware building is under development, and they plan on having it up and running within three years.
 It will have a food hall on the first floor as a restaurant incubator and affordable apartments above it.
 These developers are breaking the mold for how to get things done.